THE WRONG CROSS TO TAKE UP DAILY

 Sadly, many believers today are ignorantly bearing the wrong and heavy yoke or cross that the Lord has not called or given them to bear.

 Taking up the wrong cross will ultimately exhaust, distract and discourage you from following the Lord Jesus.
-Therefore, you must know, understand or discern the cross to take up daily as you seek to follow the Lord.
+Therefore, it is very crucial for you to know, understand or discern the cross to take up daily as you seek to follow the Lord.

-In this piece, we shall examine what the cross is not, and in the following part, we shall discuss what the cross is.
+In this piece we shall examine what the cross is not, and in the next piece we shall examine what the cross is.

 First, the cross is not sickness, infirmity, or deformity:

-The Lord Jesus has not given or called you to take up any form of sickness, infirmity, or deformity as your cross to follow Him.
+The Lord Jesus has not given or called you to take up any form of sickness, infirmity or deformity as your cross in order to follow Him.
 Why?